-Course Code Course Name L-T-P Credits EC227 Probability Theory and Random Processes (0-0-8) 4
+Course Code Course Name Credits EC227 Probability Theory and Random Processes (0-0-8) 4

 CLO1: Apply the fundamentals of probability theory and random processes to practical engineering problems, and identify and interpret the key parameters that underlie the random nature of the problems.
 CLO2: Gain advanced and integrated understanding of the fundamentals of and interrelationship between discrete and continuous random variables and between deterministic and stochastic processes.
 CLO3: Analyse the performance in terms of probabilities and distributions achieved by the determined solutions.

-CLO4: Skilled to acquire competence in applying statistical methods to solve basic problems in information and communication technology

-CLO5: Understanding the problem and its methodology
+CLO4: Skilled in applying statistical methods to solve basic problems in information and communication technology CLO5: Understanding the problem and its methodology